-Notes to Financial Statements (Concluded) December 31, 2019
+Notes to Financial Statements (Concluded) December 31, 2020

-Note 5 - Subsequent Event (Continued)
+Note 4 - Summary Disclosure of Significant Contingencies (Continued)

-The District's operations and financial performance may be affected by the recent coronavirus outbreak which has spread globally and is expected to adversely affect economic conditions throughout the world.
-If the outbreak continues and conditions worsen, the District may experience a disruption in operations as collection rates on real property taxes might be slowed as unemployment rates are expected to spike.
 The outbreak is likely to adversely affect the District's financial condition on an interim basis.
-Additionally, the coronavirus pandemic has resulted in substantial volatility in the global markets.
-As a result, the District's LOSAP investments could have incurred a significant decline in its fair value since December 31, 2019.
 Because the value of the District's investments have and will fluctuate in response to changing market conditions, the amount of losses, if any, that will be recognized in subsequent periods, cannot be determined.